glconde/jack-black/README.md

-This is a simple game of Black Jack so no splitting or side bets[1]
+This is a simple game of Black Jack[1] so no splitting or side bets

 The objective is to draw upto five(5) cards and get to or closer to 21 without getting over.